 - What processes underlie people’s social, emotional and cognitive responses to interactive technologies, especially social robots?

-- To what extend do these processes during human-robot interactions align with or divert from the processes during human-human interactions?
+- To what extent do these processes in interactions between humans and socially interactive technology in general, and robots specifically, align with or divert from the processes during human-human interaction?